-Figure 707-F: This image illustrates an infill building that would not comply with these standards of new construction in terms of height, roof styles, window and door patterns, siding, ornamentation, signage, and most other requirements in the Restoration District.
+Figure 707-F: This image illustrates an infill building that would not comply with these standards of new construction in terms of height, roof styles, window and door patterns, siding, ornamentation, signage, and most other requirements in downtown..

 (j) Open spaces between buildings that create courtyards or walkways to the rear of the property are encouraged.